 Did God define marriage or did Man create it?
 Is it just a social institution or a human necessity?
 The debate around who can define marriage has never been fiercer than it is today.
-While the western world debates the legality of same-sex marriage, traditional societies like India still base their marriage decisions on Manglik Dosha matching and Compatibility scores.
-This feature explores these topics, revealing some truths while also sparking the need for a wider debate.
+While the western world debates the legality of same-sex marriage, traditional societies like India still base their marriage decisions on Manglik Dosha matching and compatibility scores.
+Let’s explore these topics and unravel some truths.

 The state of being united as spouses in a consensual and contractual relationship recognized by law – As per Merriam Webster